bphd/PodMan-OSX/README.md

 chmod u+rwx /srv/nfs/share
 ```

-Start the Docker-OSX container with the additional flag `--network host`
+Start the PodMan-OSX container with the additional flag `--network host`

 Create and mount the nfs folder from the mac terminal:
 ```